dragonfly-science/new-zealand-birds/README.md

 [CC0 licence](https://creativecommons.org/publicdomain/zero/1.0/).
 You are welcome
 to use this list for whatever purpose you want.

-Note that the text and image content on
-[New Zealand birds online](http://nzbirdsonline.org.nz) is copyright, and only the species names and status information are released into the public domain.
+Note that the other text, image, and media content on [New Zealand birds online](http://nzbirdsonline.org.nz) is copyright, and only the species names and status information are released into the public domain.